 Any course listed with a PR under its notes means that there is a prerequisite; you must have some prior experience or course work in this subject before you can audit this class.

-Auditors will register online and course requests are filled on a first come, first served basis.
+Au Paris and Community Auditors will register online and course requests are filled on a first come, first served basis.
 You will be notified immediately if your registration was accepted.
-Please introduce yourself to your professor the first day of class so they are aware that you are a community auditor.

 Participants in “Conversational English-Intermediate” should not be enrolled in any other program offered through Drew University’s Community Education Audit (CEA) program.